Bensheim: Modern times

 By the Reichsdeputationshauptschluss in 1803, Bensheim passed to the Landgrave of Hesse-Darmstadt, who joined the Confederation of the Rhine in 1806 and was raised to Grand Duke.
 In 1822, there was a great fire in which 16 buildings were destroyed and 15 others were heavily damaged.

 Bensheim became the seat of the Landratsbezirk (an administrative region) of Bensheim in the province of Starkenburg, which in 1832 was merged with the Landratsbezirk of Heppenheim to form the district of Bensheim (Kreis Bensheim) with Bensheim as its seat.

 In 1918, the Grand Duke was removed and out of the Grand Duchy of Hesse the People's State of Hesse was formed.
 On 1 November 1938, the districts of Bensheim and Heppenheim were merged into one district, Kreis Bergstraße with Heppenheim as its seat.
 To offset Bensheim's loss of the status of district seat, the town got the district leadership of the Nazi Party.

 During Kristallnacht on 9 November 1938, the synagogue was destroyed, while the one in Auerbach survived.
 In 1939, Auerbach, Schönberg and Zell were amalgamated, raising the population to just under 16,500.
 In Auerbach, a subcamp of Natzweiler-Struthof Concentration Camp was built.

 On 24 March 1945, twelve people were taken to the Kirchberg (mountain) where they were murdered by the Gestapo.
 Two days later, on 26 March 1945, Saint George's Parish Church, the Town Hall and parts of the Old Town were destroyed by incendiary bombs.
 On 27 March, the town was occupied by United States troops.
 As the U.S. Army Counter Intelligence Corps agent, Henry Kissinger was the most important representative of the occupying power, after the official town commander.

 In 1945, Bensheim passed to the newly formed state of Hesse.

 After the Second World War ended in 1945, a displaced persons camp was established in Bensheim, first for Polish former forced labourers, later for Jewish displaced persons.
 The camp was dissolved in 1949.

 In 1971, the population rose to some 34,000 with the amalgamation of Langwaden, Schwanheim, Fehlheim, Hochstädten, Gronau and Wilmshausen.

 From 1859 to 1987 on the Nibelungenstraße towards Schönberg stood the Guntrum Bräu Bensheim brewery.
 In 1979, the brewery was taken over by Binding Bier Mainz, and then closed and torn down in 1987.
 Today, the former premises are home to a number of houses.

 Politics

 Town council

-The municipal election held on 27 March 2011 yielded the following results:
+The municipal election held on 24 March 2021 yielded the following results:

-The Magistrat (roughly “town executive”) is made up of nine councillors and the mayor Rolf Richter (CDU).
-The two full-time councillors are Helmut Sachwitz (CDU) and Adil Oyan (Grüne Liste Bensheim).
-The other seats are shared among the CDU (3), the SPD (1), the Grüne Liste Bensheim (2) and the FWG (1).
+The Green List Bensheim (GLB) became a full member of the party Bündnis 90/Die Grünen and ran in the 2021 local elections as Bündnis 90/Die Grünen (Greens).
+The Magistrat (roughly “town executive”) is made up of nine councillors and the mayor Christine Klein.
+The full-time councillor is Nicole Rauber-Jung.
+The other seats are shared among the CDU (3), the SPD (1), Bündnis 90 Die Grünen (2) FDP (1) and the FWG (1).